EmmettJnr/taskbar-mac/README.md

-EmmettJnr: Updated for modern macOS with additional features such as a quick launch.
+EmmettJnr: Updated for modern macOS with additional features such as a quick launch, reordering of items, clock (needs to be made configurable - currently hardcoded to dd/MM/yyyy) and battery display.

 ## Original readme